jmichaelbrown8/horiseon/README.md

-# uw-01-accessibility
+# horiseon
-This is a homework assignment for the UW Bootcamp to teach web accessibility.
-The site is for a fictional marketing agency named Horiseon.
+This site is for the marketing agency Horiseon.
+It is a static html site with responsive css.

-## Purpose
+## Updates

-The purpose of the assignment was to refactor a website to make it more accessible for screen readers (adding img alt attributes and semantic HTML).
+The site has now been refactored to make it more accessible for screen readers (adding img alt attributes and semantic HTML), as well as fix a bug with the first nav link.
 There were also opportunities to clean up the code to remove redundant selectors, improve structure, and add comments for developer clarity.

-As extra credit, I also made the styling more responsive for narrower screens using media queries and flexbox.
+The site is also now responsive for mobile screens using media queries and flexbox.

 ### Desktop